Contents of this chapter

 Tim Allwine, a database expert employed for many years in the Sebastopol office, gave me lots of insights.
 Once he offered to show me a new schema for their reorganization of our MySQL database.
 Because I worked on most of our MySQL books (and attended the MySQL conferences, run by O’Reilly) I eagerly accepted the invitation.
 He took me into a room with several rectangular tables draped with long printouts covered in entity diagrams—thousands of fields in dozens of different tables.
 To see how large and complicated the schema was for our small company taught me a lesson in the difficulty of handling relational data.
 It may not be surprising that database administrators get paid so much, or that so many organizations find relational databases too heavyweight for many modern applications.

 The responsibility that I felt as an editor came out in one exchange with one of my peers.
 Editors always develop a fondness for certain projects that don’t make money.
-We propose some books in the hope that management will take a chance on them, and reluctantly accept the judgement that their technical superiority will not translate into sales.
+We propose some books in the hope that management will take a chance on them, and reluctantly accept the judgment that their technical superiority will not translate into sales.
 So fellow editor Linda Mui once told me of her sadness that a project she deeply cared about had been rejected.
 I reminded her that our company’s income came entirely from the projects we editors led, and that a hundred other employees depended on us for their livelihood.
 Thus, we should see ourselves as fiscally responsible as well as visionary.

 During the dot-com boom, few professionals made off with more loot than O’Reilly editors.
 We actually got royalties on every book we edited, just as authors did.
 This was pretty generous on O’Reilly’s part.
 They were already paying better royalties to authors than most publishers.
 (Other publishers put impressively high percentages in their contracts but insert clauses that whittle down payments, in schemes reminiscent of those used throughout the content industries such as music recording.)
 An editor, on top of that, could receive four percent of profits.
 I used the proceeds to expand my house and send both of my children to college with barely any loans.